 10 Reasons to Implement a Cloud Multi-Carrier Parcel Management System

-Not too long ago, if you were implementing a Transportation Management System for parcel shipping, also known as a multi-carrier parcel management system, you had to buy the software and install it on premise.
+Not too long ago, if you were implementing a multi-carrier parcel management system, you had to buy the software and install it on premise.
 Today, this has changed.
 Sophisticated multi-carrier parcel management systems are in the cloud, and adoption rates are increasing not only within large, global enterprises, but within small to mid-sized organizations as well.

 Why the sudden increase in popularity?

 Here are 10 reasons to implement a Cloud Multi-Carrier Parcel Management System:

 - Low Barriers to Entry: A cloud system eliminates expensive, upfront installation-related expenditures associated with hardware and software, enabling any size organization to utilize the technology.
 Instead, with a cloud multi-carrier parcel management system, shippers pay subscription or usage fees.

 - Easy Enhancements: The cloud multi-carrier parcel management software provider is responsible for solution upgrades and enhancements, including application maintenance, and most application upgrades can be deployed automatically, eliminating the need for internal IT resources.